Omena0/MSG-APP-V4/README.md

 # MSG APP V4
  Oh, its another msg app?

-It will be done soon dont worry!!
+It will be done really soon dont worry!!

 ## NEWS:
-THIS PROJECT HAS BEEN DELAYED:
-Due to a SimpleSockets bug i need to redo the entire project, since SS is not reliable with many connections for some reason, and because the code was terrible, and would not allow for a functioning system right now.
+The project is 99% DONE!!!
+To use simply edit config.py and build with build.cmd Recommended to first use localhost.
+PORTS SHOULD ALWAYS BE 5000 FOR SERVER AND 5001 FOR AUTH!!!